johnsonjh/duma/README.md

 The largest part of the conversion was tracking down the many changes and patches, determining who actually wrote them and when, and then determining if these changes should be incorporated into the new "mainline" repository.

 This required many "educated guesses", and, when lacking needed details, pure judgment calls.
 With such an old, widely distributed, hacked-upon code-base, surviving as long as it did, without a strongly maintained official home or new releases for many years, much of data available is fragmentary or conflicting.
 Sometimes the only sources of information are the (fading) memories of those originally involved with project.
 Sometimes, inferences would need to be made, based on often inaccurate information.

 Because of such uncertainties, I am absolutely certain that mistakes have been made and errors introduced, so I welcome any contributions from the public that would help to make the repository more historically accurate.

-#### The Future of DUMA.
+#### The Future of DUMA

 A large task which is not yet complete is reconciling this primary reconstruction against the last version which was released by the [original author](https://github.com/hayguen/duma), focusing on identifying (and correcting) any significant deviations, especially in the identifications of contributors, as well as ensuring any disputes that might arise are fairly handled.
 Any new discoveries will into the making the commit logs for the project accurate for posterity.